tamtran4869/E-commerce-analysis/Time_series_analysis.md

 Sessions focus on Monday to Friday during office time (8-17), especially Wednesday with 2 peaks at 11 and 15.
 From this insight, the marketing team could set up time targeting reasonable and the support team could plan staff schedule to deal with high volumns.

-It is interested that the heatmap looks like behavior of B2B so the company could investigate more in B2B client.
+It is interested that the heatmap looks like behavior of B2B.
+It could be the desktop-device targeting of marketing campaigns and a huge demand from B2B clients.
+Following 2 hypothesises, the team could try to target mobile device on weekend and off hours; the company could investigate more the B2B sections.